All images provided, styled, & designed by Ivory House Creative

 - Your names

-- Mention that you’re engaged! (i.e. the phrase “Save the Date” or “Tying the Knot” or some other clever phrase letting people know you’re engaged)
+- Mention that you’re engaged!
+This could be mentioned by the phrase “Save the Date” or “Tying the Knot” or some other clever wording letting people know you’re engaged.
+For book marks, I’ve seen the cute/clever phrase, “consider yourself booked for our next chapter.”
+You have SO many options with this!

 - Your wedding date